 Natural beauty tips inspired by bioluminescence

-• Gentle care: Exfoliate lightly, use broad-spectrum sunscreen as recommended by the dermatologist, and avoid over-treating sensitive areas.
+- Gentle care: Exfoliate lightly, use broad-spectrum sunscreen as recommended by dermatologists, and avoid over-treating sensitive areas.

-• Sleep and stress: Prioritize rest to support skin repair and maintain an even, healthy glow.
+- Sleep and stress management: Prioritize quality sleep and stress reduction to support skin repair and maintain an even, healthy glow.

-Start with a simple four-step skincare routine: cleanse, treat, moisturize, and protect.
-This mirrors nature’s layered approach.
-Add a glowing skin diet rich in omega-3s, collagen-supporting nutrients, and less sugar to reduce inflammation.
+Start with a simple four-step routine: cleanse, treat, moisturize, and protect.
+This layered approach mirrors nature’s preference for balance and efficiency.
+Complement your routine with a glow-supporting diet rich in omega-3 fatty acids, collagen-supporting nutrients, and reduced added sugars to help limit inflammation.

 Conclusion